 Length – I generally recommend sizing sleep system length close to your total height or a couple inches longer.
-This leaves room for the top to cinch around your neck, allows for stomach sleepers to point their toes, prevents your toes from pushing into the loft at the footbox, and eliminates the likelihood of tension pulling on the shells.
+This leaves room for the top to cinch around your neck, prevents your toes from pushing into the loft at the footbox, and eliminates the likelihood of tension pulling on the shells.
+Stomach sleepers may want even more room to point their toes.
+I would recommend taking a measurement of your total length when lying in typical sleep positions.

 For sizing Hybrid False Bottom / Quilt systems like the Newt, you will want to take a few measurements.